SOLUTION PROCESS

 is standardised in

-(Technical Information exchange at the interface to the property and the elements of the customer’s facilities located there)
+Technical exchange of information at the interface between the Grid Connection Point and the elements of the customer systems

 EEBUS is active in the following important standardisation bodies: